datesss/wordpress-quickstart/README.md

 copy `.env.config` to `.env` and add your own values.
 `npm install`

+That's it!
+Wordpress is running!
-That's it! visit your localhost and you got a wordpress runnin, start hacking away in `wp-content`.
-The startup script adds wp-cli to the docker and alias' it into the shell so you can `wp post list` for example.
+Visit your localhost in your browser, or start hacking away in `wp-content`.
+The startup script adds wp-cli to the docker and alias' it into the shell so you can ran wp-cli commands. `wp post list` for example.

 ## commands